Radio in Wales: 1922–1928

 By the end of the decade about 70% of the population of Wales were able to receive broadcasts from the BBC, which renamed itself the British Broadcasting Corporation in 1927.
 Though it was not until 1935 that the percentage of Welsh households were paying the licence fee.
 This was primarily due to many people at the time in Wales listening to a wireless in public halls.
 Despite the large listenership, very few programmes were aired in the Welsh language during these early years.
 The station producing the most substantial amount of Welsh language programmes at the time was Radio Éireann located in Dublin, who understood that their broadcasts could be picked up by the Welsh speaking communities of west Wales.
 The lack of regional or national programming was a decision made by the BBC's Director-General, John Reith and his senior staff, who felt that the 'best' programmes were made from London and the rest of the country imitate their style and content.
 Despite this, efforts were made within Wales to ensure the Welsh language was part of the Radio schedule.
-Pressure group Cylch Dewi (formed by a group of cultural nationalists who counted Saunders Lewis as one of its founders) produced their own output to be aired, including the first Welsh-language religious service.
+Pressure group Cylch Dewi (formed by a group of cultural nationalists who counted Saunders Lewis as one of its members) produced their own output to be aired, including the first Welsh-language religious service.

 One of the most damning responses to the lack of Welsh-language radio provision came from a 1927 report commissioned by the President of the Welsh Board of Education.
 In the report the BBC was accused of: "...achieving the complete Anglicisation of the intellectual life of the nation.
 We regard the current policy of the British Broadcasting Corporation as one of the most serious menaces to the life of the Welsh language."